JavierJimenez2/quote-sync/README.md

 # QuoteSync

 QuoteApp is a full-stack application for managing authors, books, and their respective quotes.
-The project is divided into two main parts:
+The project is divided into three main parts:

 - **Frontend**: Built using Vue.js with Vuetify and other libraries for smooth UI/UX.
 - **Backend**: A RESTful API built with Django that serves author details, books, and quotes data.